InfinityBotList/Popplio/docs/docs-md/lib-javascript.md

 ---

 ### Response Paramaters
-Since examples are always better than tables, heres a example webhook response:
+Since examples are always better than tables, heres a example webhook request sent by the API:

 ```json
 {